tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: storage.tarantool.rate-limit

-    A rate limit for connecting to the Tarantool cluster used as a configuration storage.
+    A rate limit for connecting to the Tarantool |tcm| configuration storage.

     |
     | Type: int